Skip to main content

 • Digital applications and tools (including telemedicine platforms) that facilitate/enhance translational research and medicine in rural populations

-• Generic disease registry template platforms that can be reused for multiple diseases
+• Generic Disease Registry template platforms that can be reused for multiple diseases

 • Mobile device validation tools to ensure data from different brands or versions have compatible results